 - Next, transfer the seeds to an oil-greased pan, and evenly spread them over the pan.

 - Bake for 30 minutes until they get a golden color.

 - Let them cool, and enjoy!

-You can eat it as is by topping the baked pumpkin with some cinnamon, honey, nutmeg, or brown sugar.
+Use it as a side dish by simply topping the roasted pumpkin with some cinnamon, honey, nutmeg, or brown sugar.

 - Also, the cooking times will vary slightly, depending on the thickness of the squash.